abhijeetforprojectonly2000-ai/smartstudy/README.md

   - PDFs with complex formatting

 **Why This Limitation Exists:**
-- PDFPlumber loads entire PDF into memory
+- PDF extraction loads entire PDF into memory
 - Text extraction is memory-intensive
 - No background processing or streaming
 - Limited server resources on free tier